TheCodeDeli/stagebloc-ruby/README.md

 # StageBloc - Ruby API Wrapper

-The StageBloc gem is an API wrapper to give push/receive data for an authenticated user.
+The StageBloc gem is an API wrapper to push/receive data for an authenticated user.

 For authentication via OAuth check out our [OmniAuth Strategy for